WGierke/git_better/documentation/documentation.md

 ### Data Analysis
 To get a better idea of how the relationship between the data entries looks like in higher dimensional space, we used PCA and t-SNE to reduce the  complexity of the data to 2D while retaining the principal components respectively the distances between the data points.
-The following figure visualizes the distribution of the labeled data entries using t-SNE
+The following figure visualizes the distribution of the labeled data entries using t-SNE.
 ![](https://cloud.githubusercontent.com/assets/6676439/21290072/ad44ed02-c4ad-11e6-8314-a078c3b1c853.png)
-You can find the complete code to generate the figure in the [t-SNE Visualization Notebook](https://github.com/WGierke/git_better/blob/master/t-SNE%20Visualization.ipynb). [maybe add footnote]
+You can find the complete code to generate the figure in the [t-SNE Visualization Notebook](https://github.com/WGierke/git_better/blob/master/t-SNE%20Visualization.ipynb).
+To explore the data interactively and in a three dimensional reduction you can use the [tensorflow embedding projector setup](https://github.com/WGierke/git_better#usage). [maybe add footnotes]
 One can notice that the "DOCS" repositories build a cluster while it seems to be more complicated to separate the other classes.

 validation data does not form a separate cluster to training data, but hard to judge; ~30 vs ~1200 samples